Overview

 To maintain accessibility across devices:

-- Provide meaningful alternative text or long descriptions for instructional content in images.
+- Provide meaningful alternative text for all non-decorative images.

 - Check color contrast.

-- Ensure banners do not push essential content downward.
+- Ensure images do not push essential content downward.

 - Limit decorative elements that do not support clarity.